Structural stability of Supersonic solutions to the Euler-Poisson system

-models various physical phenomena including the propagation of electrons in submicron semiconductor devices and plasmas \cite{MarkRSbook}, and the biological transport of ions for channel proteins \cite{Shu}.
-In the hydrodynamical model of semiconductor devices or plasmas, $\bu, \rho$, $p$, and $\mE$ represent the macroscopic particle velocity, electron density, pressure, and the total energy density, respectively.
-The electric potential $\Phi$ is generated by the Coulomb force of particles. $\mathbf{I}_n$ is the $n\times n$ identity matrix and $b({\rx})>0$ stands for the density of fixed, positively charged background ions.
+called the {\emph{Euler-Poisson system}} (see \cite{MarkRSbook}).
+In the system above, $\bu, \rho$, $p$, and $\mE$ represent the macroscopic particle velocity, electron density, pressure, and the total energy density, respectively.
+The electric potential $\Phi$ is generated by the Coulomb force of particles.
+The fixed positive function $b({\rx})>0$ represents the density of fixed, positively charged background ions.
+In fact, the system \eqref{UnsteadyEP} can also be used to model the biological transport of ions in channel proteins \cite{Shu}.
 The system \eqref{UnsteadyEP} is closed with the aid of definition of specific total energy and the equation of state

 respectively, where $\e$ is the internal energy.
-In this paper, we consider ideal polytropic gas for which the pressure $p$ and \emph{the enthalpy} $\i=\e+\frac{p}{\rho}$ are given by
+In this paper, we consider the case for which the pressure $p$ and \emph{the enthalpy} $\i=\e+\frac{p}{\rho}$ are given by